7-Hydroxymitragynine (7-OH): What Parents Should Know

 Parent Playbook

 What it looks like.
-7-OH is usually sold by name; it’s inside kratom powders, capsules, shots, and gummies labeled as “energy,” “focus,” or “relaxation.”
+7-OH is not usually sold by name; it’s inside kratom powders, capsules, shots, and gummies labeled as “energy,” “focus,” “mood,” or “relaxation.”

 How to talk about it.
-“It’s sold like a supplement, but the body turns it into a chemical that acts on the same brain receptors as opioids.
-Let’s look at the facts together.”
+“It’s sold like a supplement, but your body turns it into a chemical that acts on the same brain receptors as opioids.
+I’m not here to punish you — I just don’t want you blindsided by something packaged like candy.”

-The following photos show how 7-hydroxymitragynine (7-OH) appears in kratom-containing tablets and liquid shots marketed as “natural energy,” “relaxation,” or “focus.”
-These products are often unregulated and sold beside candy, vapes, or energy drinks — creating a false sense of safety for young buyers.
+These photos show how 7-hydroxymitragynine (7-OH) appears in kratom tablets, capsules, and liquid shots marketed as “natural energy,” “relaxation,” or “focus.”
+They’re often sold beside candy, vapes, or energy drinks — creating a false sense of safety for young buyers.

 Myths vs. Facts